nicklockwood/SwiftFormat/README.md

 --disable elseOnSameLine,semicolons
 ```

-While formatting, SwiftFormat will automatically check inside each subdirectory for the presence of a ".swiftformat" file and will apply any options that it finds there to the files in that directory.
+While formatting, SwiftFormat will automatically check inside each subdirectory for the presence of a `.swiftformat` file and will apply any options that it finds there to the files in that directory.

 This allows you to override certain rules or formatting options just for a particular directory of files.
 You can also specify excluded files relative to that directory using `--exclude`, which may be more convenient than specifying them at the top-level: